FUSED-Wind/fusedwind-gui/README.md

 ### Installing on your machine

 * Install OpenMDAO
-* Install WISDEM (WISDEM, CommonSE, Turbine_CostsSE, Plant_CostsSE, Plant_FinanceSE, Plant_EnergySE)
-* Install the additional python libraries
+* Install the additional python libraries needed by the GUI

     $ pip install -r webapp/requirements.txt